-The research findings on the benefits of conservation agriculture (CA) are consistent with previous studies [8], [9], [1]. that have emphasized the positive impact of CA practices on soil fertility, food security, sustainability, economic benefits, and the efficient use of resources.
+The research findings on the benefits of conservation agriculture (CA) are consistent with previous studies (Nyanga, (2011, Haggblade and Tembo (2003b), Friedrich and Kassam (2009)). that have emphasized the positive impact of CA practices on soil fertility, food security, sustainability, economic benefits, and the efficient use of resources.
 These findings align with a growing body of research that highlights the potential of CA to transform farming systems and contribute to sustainable agricultural development.

 The improvement of soil retention and aeration through CA practices is a well-documented benefit.
-A study by

-[10] showed that CA leads to healthy structures soil and increased productivity.
-By minimizing soil disturbance and promoting the retention of organic matter, CA practices contribute to maintaining soil fertility over a longer period.
-This is in stark contrast to conventional farming methods, which often lead to rapid soil degradation [11].
+A study by Dumanski (2006) showed that CA leads to healthy soil structures and increased productivity.
+By minimizing soil disturbance and promoting the retention of organic matter, CA practices contribute to maintaining soil fertility over a longer period of time.
+This is in stark contrast to conventional farming methods, which often lead to rapid soil degradation (Conservation Farming Unit (CFU), (1996).
 Additionally, improved resilience, soil quality, and enhanced harvests are frequently reported outcomes of CA adoption.
 These findings coincide with previous research highlighting the positive impact of CA on soil health and productivity.

 The linkage between CA and food security is a key area of interest in agricultural research.
-The ability of CA ensure food security at the household level is a significant finding.
-This finding aligns with that of [12], who demonstrated the positive impact of CA on smallholder farmers' food production.
-Additionally, the increase in productivity in certain areas, which reduces financial constraints at the household level, aligns with the results by [13], which demonstrated the potential of CA to enhance crop yields and income generation.
+The ability of CA to ensure food security at the household level is a significant finding.
+This finding aligns with that of Campbell (2011), who demonstrated the positive impact of CA on smallholder farmers' food production.
+Additionally, the increase in productivity in certain areas, which reduces financial constraints at the household level, aligns with the results of the Central Statistical Office (CSO) (2000), which demonstrated the potential of CA to enhance crop yields and income generation.
 Furthermore, the observation that CA can increase yields on a small portion of land supports existing studies highlighting the efficiency of CA in maximizing land productivity.

 The assertion that CA is sustainable and environmentally friendly is in line with the core principles of CA, which emphasize the conservation and preservation of natural resources.
-A study by [14] identified CA as a sustainable farming approach that promotes environmental stewardship bv minimizing soil disturbance. chemical reducing inputs, and enhancing biodiversity.
-These findings consistent with are research role of CA emphasizing the promoting agroecological practices and minimizing the environmental impact of agricultural activities.
+A study by Jayaraman (2021) identified CA as a sustainable farming approach that promotes environmental stewardship by minimizing soil disturbance, reducing chemical inputs, and enhancing biodiversity.
+These findings are consistent with research emphasizing the role of CA in promoting agroecological practices and minimizing the environmental impact of agricultural activities.

-The economic benefits associated with CA align with those of previous research that has underscored the long-term financial advantages sustainable agricultural practices.
+The economic benefits associated with CA align with those of previous research that has underscored the long-term financial advantages of sustainable agricultural practices.
 The affordability of CA, attributed to the reduced reliance on machinery and the provision of readily available nutrients, is a recurring theme in studies examining the economics of CA adoption.
-This finding is consistent with that of [14], who highlighted the cost-effectiveness of CA in comparison to conventional farming systems, particularly in terms of input costs and long-term soil fertility.
+This finding is consistent with that of Jayaraman (2021), who highlighted the cost-effectiveness of CA in comparison to conventional farming systems, particularly in terms of input costs and long-term soil fertility.

-The emphasis on the sustainability of land use and the efficient utilization of resources echoes the fundamental principles of CA. [15] emphasized the role of CA in optimizing resource use, particularly in the context of water and soil conservation.
+The emphasis on the sustainability of land use and the efficient utilization of resources echoes the fundamental principles of CA. The Food and Agriculture Organization (FAO) (2002) emphasized the role of CA in optimizing resource use, particularly in the context of water and soil conservation.
 The reduction in soil erosion and degradation associated with CA practices aligns with a wealth of research demonstrating the positive impact of CA on natural resource conservation.